What are data integration platforms? A complete guide

 The platform should allow you to transform data, ensuring that it is consistent and follows a standardized format across systems.
 This can involve data cleaning, mapping, and formatting.

-• ETL (Extract, Transform, Load) support:
+• ELT (Extract, Transform, Load) support:

-ETL tools are critical for pulling data from different sources, transforming it into a usable format, and then loading it into a target system.
+ELT tools are critical for pulling data from different sources, transforming it into a usable format, and then loading it into a target system.
 Look for platforms that offer robust ETL support, whether through pre-built functions or customization options.

 • API management: